Skip to main content

 Our OpenShift cluster will contain two schedulable nodes interconnected by a top-of-rack switch and connected to a BGP speaker router.
 This router will expose one subnet to the OpenShift cluster, enabling a VM running in the cluster to reach a web server running in the provider network.
 For better understanding and additional addressing information, refer to Figure 1, which shows the router IPs, autonomous system number (ASN), the web server IP, and port.

-A graph of the importing routes from the provider network into the OpenShift cluster.
+A diagram showing the importing routes from the provider network into the OpenShift cluster.

 Figure 1: This shows the importing routes from the provider network into the OpenShift cluster.